radiopapus/static-blog-based-on-grow/content/posts/en/2018-01-25-20-53-31-Our-method-to-solve-problem-in-family@en.md

 $order: 295
 $dates:
   published: 2018-01-25 20:53:31
-$title: We write letters to each other and solve family psycological problems
+$title: One of the methods to solve the family psycological problems
 ---
 We argue sometimes.
 Talk has a disadvantages.
 You shoudl understand what you want to say, you have to plan your time with your partner, and always there is a probability to itnerrupt each other and continue argue.